wol-soft/php-json-schema-model-generator/docs/source/nonStandardExtensions/filter.rst

     // valid, the productionDate will be NULL as the productionDate is not required
     $car = new Car([]);

-    // Throws an exception as the provided value is not valid for the DateTime constructor
+    // Throws an InvalidFilterValueException as the provided value is not valid for the DateTime constructor
     $car = new Car(['productionDate' => 'Hello']);

     // A valid example